cmouse/yahttp/README.md

 -----
 Do not use resp = req, or resp(req) to build the response object, despite it being supported.
 This will cause request headers to get duplicated.
 Also, you *must* set response#version to request#version if you intend to support older than HTTP/1.1 clients.
 Set response#status to at least 200, it won't be done for you.
 No Server or Product token is sent either, you can add those if you want.

 If you do not want to send chunked responses, set content-length header.
 Setting this header will always disable chunked responses.
+This will also happen if you downgrade your responses to version 10 or 9.

 Integration guide
 -----------------